Last updated on November 6th, 2019 at 08:34 pm

 - A farm tractor will be tied down in a different position on the trailer to a lighter vehicle.

-What is tongue weight and why is it important?
+What is tongue weight, and why is it important?

-Tongue weight (TW) refers to the weight that the fully loaded trailer exerts downward on the hitch ball of the tow vehicle.
+Tongue weight (TW) refers to the pressure that the fully loaded trailer exerts downward on the hitch ball of the tow vehicle.
 Tongue weight is typically 7 – 10 per cent – and should not exceed 15 per cent – of your gross trailer weight.
 For example, a 3,500kg single axle trailer should have a tongue weight between 245kg and 350kg.

 You can adjust the tongue weight of your trailer by removing or adding cargo, or redistributing the load on the trailer.
 The tongue weight should not exceed the capacity of your tow vehicle, your hitch, or any of your towing components.

 Too little tongue weight can cause trailer sway, and too much tongue weight can cause the tow vehicle to perform poorly.
 You may have difficulty steering, gaining traction, or braking when driving a setup that has too much load pushing down on the rear of the vehicle.
 Ultimately, towing with an improper tongue weight can cause you to lose control of your tow vehicle or cause your trailer to separate from the tug.

 Weigh Safe range of scales includes:

 While tow ball scales are an excellent tool for finding the perfect coupler head weight, the next development in a caravan with changing weight is here.

 This type of scale uses a similar load cell used by Forklift and other commercial scales.

 Dynamic loads are those loads where changes in weight associated with water, sullage and food loads change during a trip.